This page is the regulator-facing companion to Security overview. The

 rather than burying it.

-The full per-region reconciliation matrix is generated from apps/web/src/lib/regions.ts —
+The full per-region reconciliation matrix is maintained from a single canonical region

 PDPL (UAE) + GDPR (EU)